Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Perfect Fluids

-A natural question is what conditions on a perfect fluid make it a global Robertson-Walker space, \cite{Garcia3,Garcia2}.
+A natural question is which conditions on a perfect fluid make it a global Robertson-Walker space, \cite{Garcia3,Garcia2}.
 Using the decomposition theorems of the previous section we can give an answer to this question.
-First we need a preliminary lemma.

-\begin{lemma} Let $M$ be a complete Lorentzian manifold and $E$ a timelike, unitary, irrotational and orthogonally conformal vector field with $\nabla div\, E$ proportional to $E$.
-Then there exists an irrotational and conformal vector field $U$ such that $E=\frac{U}{| U| }$. \end{lemma}
+In fact, the following theorem shows that under mild conditions, the equation of state (\ref{FP}) give rise to a global decomposition as a RW space.